Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Tragically, Alan was born at a time when homosexuality was illegal.
 Openly gay, he was prosecuted and even banned from continuing his work.
 His untimely death at just 41 cut short the life of one of Britain’s greatest minds.

 His legacy has also touched Britons in another way – he was posthumously pardoned in 2013 by Queen Elizabeth.
-Furthermore, a law which is now known as “Alan Turing’s law”, and scrubbed all historic convictions for homosexuality.
+Furthermore, a law which is now known as “Alan Turing’s law”, scrubbed all historic convictions for homosexuality.

-Self-Guided Little Venice London Walk
+Head Out on This Self-Guided Little Venice London Walk

 Hands-down the best way to discover Little Venice is on foot.
 It’s wonderful just to discover the many secrets down its laneways and canals.